Volunteering in Environment Conservation in Costa Rica

 The reserve is home to a vast array of animals, insects and plant life, and is also vital for the conservation of water levels in San Ramon and neighboring Palmares.
 Volunteers tend the reserve, greenhouse and butterfly garden, lead visitor tours and increase awareness of environmental conservation and the importance of the reserve to the local area.
 Find out more about environmental conservation volunteering in Costa Rica by downloading the uVolunteer program brochure

 - Language Requirement: Basic Spanish

 - Travel Insurance: Not included

 - Suitable for Families: Yes

-Environmental Conservation Program volunteers work four days per week, from Monday to Thursday.
-On these days, working hours are from 8am until 3pm, although this is subject to change – especially in the rainy season.
+Conservation volunteers work four days per week, from Monday to Thursday.
+Working hours usually work from 8 am until 2 pm, although this is subject to change – especially during the rainy season.

-You will have to take a 30 minute bus ride to the project site.
+The environment conservation project is located in the town of San Ramon.
+You will have to take a short bus ride no longer than 30 minutes to the project site.